Life in Peru

 Given the country’s craggy topography, there's an infinite variety in regional cuisines.
 But at a national level much of the country’s cooking begins and ends with the humble potato – which originally hails from the Andes.
 (All potatoes can be traced back to a single progenitor from Peru.)

 Standout dishes include ocopa (potatoes with a spicy peanut sauce), papa a la huancaína (potato topped with a creamy cheese sauce) and causa (mashed potato terrines stuffed with seafood, vegetables or chicken).
 Also popular is papa rellena, a mashed potato filled with ground beef and then deep-fried.
 Potatoes are also found in the chowder-like soups known as chupe and in lomo saltado, the simple beef stir-fries that headline every Peruvian menu.

-Other popular items include tamales (corn cakes), which are made in various regional variations – such as humitas (created with fresh corn) and juanes (made from cassava).
+Other popular items include tamales (corn cakes), which are made in various regional variations – such as humitas (created with fresh corn) and juanes (made with rice or cassava).

 The coast is all about seafood – and ceviche, naturally, plays a starring role.
 A chilled concoction of fish, shrimp or other seafood marinated in lime juice, onions, cilantro and chili peppers, it is typically served with a wedge of boiled corn and sweet potato.
 The fish is cooked in the citrus juices through a process of oxidation.
 (Some chefs, however, have begun to cut back on their marinating time, which means that some ceviches are served at a sushi-like consistency.)
 Another popular seafood cocktail is tiradito, a Japanese-inflected ceviche consisting of thin slices of fish served without onions, sometimes bathed in a creamy hot-pepper sauce.